Quick Facts

 Potential career paths for graduates of a master’s degree in school counseling with the PPS Credential include:

 Ready to learn more?
-Download our brochure, and explore our curriculum, admissions and FAQ pages.
+Download our brochure, and explore our curriculum, admission, and FAQ pages.

 Request Information